eunomia-bpf/agent-tracer/docs/blog_backup.md

 We propose *boundary tracing*: observing agents at stable system interfaces rather than within volatile application code.
 AgentSight implements this approach using eBPF to monitor kernel syscalls and intercept TLS-encrypted LLM communications.
 This dual perspective captures both agent reasoning (what the agent intends) and system effects (what the agent does), enabling correlation across abstraction levels.

+This paper presents AgentSight, an open-source implementation that demonstrates the feasibility of system-level AI agent observability.
+AgentSight captures both semantic information (LLM prompts and responses via TLS interception) and system behavior (process creation, file operations via syscall monitoring).
+We show how this dual perspective enables understanding agent behavior across abstraction levels—from high-level reasoning to low-level system interactions.

 Our contributions include: (1) the boundary tracing concept for AI agent observability, (2) AgentSight's implementation demonstrating <3% overhead in production workloads, (3) techniques for correlating semantic and system-level events, and (4) case studies revealing behavioral patterns in modern agent systems.
 We release AgentSight as open source to enable community research on this critical infrastructure challenge.

 ---

-## 2. Background and Motivation
+## 2. Background and Problem Statement

 ### 2.1 AI Agent Architecture

 AI agents represent a new class of software systems that combine language models with environmental interactions.
 These systems typically consist of three core components: (1) an LLM backend that provides reasoning capabilities, (2) a tool execution framework that enables system interactions, and (3) a control loop that orchestrates prompts, tool calls, and state management.
-Popular frameworks such as LangChain [24], AutoGen [25], and Claude Code implement variations of this architecture.
+Popular frameworks such as LangChain [5], AutoGen [6], and Claude Code implement variations of this architecture.

 The key characteristic distinguishing AI agents from traditional software is their ability to dynamically construct execution plans based on natural language objectives.
 An agent tasked with "analyze this dataset" might autonomously decide to install packages, write analysis scripts, execute them, and interpret results—all without predetermined logic paths.
 This flexibility comes from the LLM's ability to generate arbitrary code and command sequences.